-The LEA is providing instructional materials to any students who are in need of them beyond a Chromebook and a hot spot.
+The District is providing instructional materials to any students who are in need of them beyond a Chromebook and a hot spot.
 Efforts to seek parent input in decision-making, promotion of parent participation in distance learning programs.
 Strategies for instruction to address learning loss for all students shall include small group instruction and tiered interventions based on student ability.
 Breakout rooms and small groups will be used in Zoom in order to provide additional support that would normally be provided in an in-person setting.
-Students will be taught using many strategies to mitigate learning loss including the following: ELD support curriculum, UDL, EL tiered interventions, academic Tier 1 and 2 supports, small group instruction, Houghton Mifflin and McGraw Hill instructional support curriculum and activities, speech therapy, counselors, teacher collaboration, parent/teacher conferences, additional tutoring, instructional aide support, and software programs to enhance learning.
+Students will be taught using many strategies to mitigate learning loss including the following: ELD support curriculum, UDL, EL tiered interventions, Foster Youth will be given specific focus but these strategies will be provided to all in the following areas: academic Tier 1 and 2 supports, small group instruction, Houghton Mifflin and McGraw Hill instructional support curriculum and activities, speech therapy, counselors, teacher collaboration, parent/teacher conferences, additional tutoring, instructional aide support, and software programs to enhance learning.

 Special Education students will be provided additional support with assistance from our instructional aides to supplement teacher instruction Special ed staff will closely follow IEPs and Implement supports in a virtual format as needed.
-The LEA will hold virtual IEP meetings as appropriate to ensure proper implementation and appropriate adjustments based upon circumstances.
+The District will hold virtual IEP meetings as appropriate to ensure proper implementation and appropriate adjustments based upon circumstances.
 Students will continue to have access to supports and services listed in their IEPs as is appropriate and able to be implemented.
 All students with unique needs will have access to general education teachers and support staff in order to assist in helping them achieve their needs.
 SPED teachers may do a regular check in with the parents to properly address any concerns.

 Homeless student's although very few will be given frequent communication and contact to meet their needs; The students will be provided resources and support to appropriate local, county, and state agencies for assistance.
 The proper technology and school materials/resources will be available to ensure pupil is able to actively engage in distance learning model.
 Establishing recurring virtual meeting times and/or phone calls with pupil to allow for continuous monitoring and support may be implemented as necessary by school staff.
-The LEA will continue to provide information and support to our at risk families.
-The counselors and principal may provide a list of local resources and will consult with The LEA, county, and SELPA resources on a case by case basis as needed.
-The LEA may also provide necessities (clothes, shoes, school supplies, personal hygiene items, etc) to any family that expresses need.
+The District will continue to provide information and support to our at risk families.
+The counselors and principal may provide a list of local resources and will consult with the District, county, and SELPA resources on a case by case basis as needed.
+The District may also provide necessities (clothes, shoes, school supplies, personal hygiene items, etc) to any family that expresses need.